guydavid105/API/README.md

-#list of dataframes for the LMI API
+"#list of data frames for the LMI API"
-#the 3rddata frame is too large that the LMI API experinces difficulies in getting all the information so the dataframe is incomplete passed around the 100th entry
+"#the 3rd data frame is too large that the LMI API experinces difficulies in getting all the information so the dataframe is incomplete passed around the 100th entry"
+"first data frame is all the SOC codes and their job titles and info" "second data frame is the hours, weekly earnings and change of each SOC code" "third data frame is the vacancies for each additonal title for every SOC code"